 Save on Attractions

-The main benefit of the Dublin Pass is the money you save compared to paying regular admission at the attractions.
-You can easily save €20 or more – that’s money in your pocket for food, drinks, and entertainment.
+The main benefit of the Dublin Pass is obviously the money you save on admission to the attractions.
+With very little effort, you can easily save €20 or more per adult.
+That’s money in your pocket for food, drinks, and entertainment.

-Besides saving money, streamlined entry into Dublin’s top attractions is the next best thing about the Dublin Pass.
-No one likes waiting in lineups, and when you’re on vacation, you don’t have time to waste.
-Skip the line at the Guinness Storehouse, the Dublin Zoo, Dublinia, the National Wax Museum, and more!
+Besides saving money, streamlined entry into Dublin’s top attractions is the next best thing.
+No one likes waiting in lines, and when you’re on vacation, you don’t have time to waste.

 Hop-on Hop-off Bus Tour